 Operational Context

 While enterprise IT environments get all the glory, the most common security failures happen in small, single-license tenants.
-As a Business Analyst and Systems Admin, I treat my own production environment (M365 Business Basic) as a laboratory for enterprise-grade security.
+As a Business Analyst and Systems Admin, I treat my own production environment (M365 Business Basic) as a laboratory for security fundamentals.

 The Problem: The "Default" Security Gap

-- Implicit App Consent: Users (me) can accidentally authorize malicious 3rd-party apps to read mailbox data.
+- User App Consent: Users can accidentally authorize risky third-party apps if consent is not controlled.

 The Solution: A 3-Phase Security Audit

-I performed a systematic "Hardening" session in my Entra ID (Azure AD) portal to bring this tenant up to benchmark compliance.
+I performed a systematic hardening session in the Microsoft Entra admin center to bring this tenant closer to Microsoft’s recommended baseline for small environments.

 Phase 1: Identity Protection